-Note: This is a guest post from Minette at TheDogTrainingSecret.com.
+Note: Thank you to Minette at TheDogTrainingSecret.com for sharing her tips on how to get a dog to listen.
 Her tips are a good reminder for all of us to be consistent with our dogs – something I need work on!

 One of the problems I deal with frequently is that the dog or dogs in the house only listen to one of the owners or family members and not everyone.
 There are several possibilities and reasons that this problem occurs, and it is important to fix the structure in the household so that the dog respects, loves and listens to everyone equally.

 The first scenario I find is women complaining that the dog does not listen to her like he/she does to her husband.
 Often dogs simply respect the tone of the male voice.
 Men less often “chatter” to their dogs such as “How are you honey?”
 “You're such a pretty dog,” “Whatcha doing?”
 “Who’s my best boy?” etc.